gilch/hissp/docs/style_guide.rst

 Don't put a train of ``)``'s inside the line, because then we'd have to count brackets!

-(This rule can perhaps be broken for one-off one-liners in the REPL or shell via ``lissp -c``, when legibility is of little concern and extra lines would be more awkward than bracket counting.)

 If the train is trailing at the end of the line, then the tree structure is clear from the indents.